observatorycontrolsystem/ocs-component-lib/README.md

 ## Usage

 ### Dependencies
 This library depends on a few external libraries.
-The following are installed as peer dependencies when you install the library:
+The following are peer dependencies of the library:

 - [BootstrapVue](https://bootstrap-vue.org/)
 - [Bootstrap](https://getbootstrap.com/)